Dynasty-Techie/Demo-repo/README.md

 Demo

-Description of git and techie
+Description of git and techie for beginners!